import numpy as np

 ax.plot(eta_values, r_mean, 'k-', linewidth=2, label='Mean firing rate')

-ax.set_xlabel('η (Background drive)')
+ax.set_xlabel('η (background drive)')

 ax.set_ylabel('Firing rate r')

-ax.set_title('QIF Model: Bifurcation-like Diagram')
+ax.set_title('QIF: Bifurcation-like Diagram')

 ax.legend()